 Celestis' Voyager Service, scheduled to launch for the first time in 2015, isn't exactly the cheapest way to memorialize a loved one, but it might be the strangest.
 For $12,500, the company will strap 1 gram of the departed's remains onto a spacecraft and launch it into outer space.
 Or, if you'd like to know just where your loved one is headed, you can opt for the company's Luna Service, which rockets human remains directly to the surface of the moon.

-For those with smaller budgets, Celestis' Earth Rise Service (starting at $995) launches remains into outer space for just a few minutes.
+For those with smaller budgets, Celestis' Earth Rise Service (starting at $1,295) launches human remains into outer space for just a few minutes.
 After floating in zero gravity, your loved one will drift back down to Earth, where you'll be reunited with their space-traveling remains.

 Losing a loved one is difficult, no matter how you spin it.
 But Immortum, a virtual "memory box" service, tries to make the pain of death more bearable for those left behind.

 By recording the memories of the elderly and those with terminal illnesses on audio and video, Immortum helps people remember their loved ones, even after they have died.